rasikjain/rasikjain-hugo/content/posts/simple-notes-app-using-react-typescript-nodejs-graphql-mongodb.md

 We are done with our development and configuration.
 It is time to start our server and execute some queries.

-Go to `Terminal` window and navigate to `server` folder.
+Go to the `Terminal` window and navigate to the `server` folder.
 Execute `npm start` command.
 You will see that the typescript code will be transpiled and start our `node.js` server.
-Once the server is started, you should see following message in your terminal window.
+Once the server is started, you should see the following message in your terminal window.

 `Server ready and listening at ==> http://localhost:3333/graphql`